gustxsr/deep-voice-conversion/README.md

 Once you have these packages, you have to modify two lines in the tensorpack file.
 Do `nano $(nameOfEnv)/lib/python3.6/site-packages/tensorpack/graph_builder/utils.py` and change "from tensorflow.contrib import nccl" to "from tensorflow.python.ops.nccl_ops import all_sum" and change "summed = nccl.all_sum(grads)" to "summed = all_sum(grads)".
 These lines are in the function allreduce_grads.

 Finished that?
 Good, almost there!
-Now do `nano hparams/default.yaml` and change "logdir_path: '/u/$(WHOAMI)/deep-voice-conversion/training'" (remember to make the folder 'training').
+Now do `nano hparams/default.yaml` and change `"logdir_path: '/u/$(WHOAMI)/deep-voice-conversion/logdir'"` (remember to make the folder 'logdir' and also make a dir inside it called "1").
 Then, in the same thing change `data_path: '/u/$(WHOAMI)/deep-voice-conversion/datasets/arctic/slt/*.wav'`, which should be under train2.

 One last thing is missing, you have to install the pretrained model for train1.
 Run the following commands: